 2. Get the Whole Family Involved

 Healthy habits are established at home.
 When everybody sticks to eating healthy food and engaging in a good amount of physical activity, it compels children to keep up.
 Since kids learn extensively by observing their parents, it’s important that you lead your child by example.

 Allow your kids to play more outdoors than indoors.
 Physical activity is a must for growth and development and you can participate with your kids and have a good time together.
 Also encourage them to take up sports and activities such as dancing, swimming, skating, football etc.

 4. Be Smart About Food

-You don’t need to turn into a food police and enforce a ban on all foods that can be fattening, that only makes them crave it more.
+You don’t need to turn into food police and enforce a ban on all foods that can be fattening.
+That only makes them crave it more.
 The key is moderation.
 Limit junk and fast foods and increase healthy home-cooked meals.
-It also sets up a long-term eating habit in the children that is healthy.
+It also sets up long-term, healthy, eating habit in children.

-If the child is obese, help them to better deal with their emotions than to eat excessively.
-Do not pass negative comments that can be hurtful even if it is well intended.
-Praise them when they make efforts and progress.
+If the child is obese, help him to better deal with his emotions than to eat excessively.
+Do not pass negative comments that can be hurtful even if it is well-intended.
+Praise the child when he makes efforts and progress.

 What If Your Child Remains Obese Even When He Grows Up?

-Your child may not fully lose the extra fat, but to ensure health you can teach them to make better choices in food and to always get adequate exercise.
-Staying active can improve their chances of heading off a weight problem as they grow older.
-Even if they don’t achieve a normal weight, they can continue being healthy through good habits.
+Your child may not fully lose the extra fat, but to ensure health, you can teach him to make better choices in food and to always get adequate exercise.
+Staying active can improve his chances of heading off a weight problem as he grows older.
+Even if the child doesn’t achieve a normal weight, he can continue being healthy through good habits.

 Fighting childhood obesity involves a combination of awareness and continuous effort on the part of both the parents and the children.
 By establishing healthy eating habits and with adequate exercise, it is possible to beat obesity.